auriq/essentia_docs/source/install/azure/index.rst

 .. note::

    Users are required to have an Azure account to launch this or any other Virtual Machine on the Azure cloud.
-Details on Azure and the sign up process are available fro Microsoft's `Azure Web Page <https://azure.microsoft.com/en-us/>`_.
+Details on Azure and the sign up process are available from Microsoft's `Azure Web Page <https://azure.microsoft.com/en-us/>`_.

 The Essentia Data Lake Viewer is run on a standalone virtual machine which you can provision and control.
 Access is available via a web based UI and via an SSH connection.
 At the Azure store, click on the *Create Virtual Machine* button to start the